-- Do not touch or poke on the baby acne – Prevent touching any rashes or blisters or baby acne.
+- Do Not Touch or Poke – Prevent touching any rashes or blisters or pimples.
 Fiddling will only aggravate the condition and create additional problems for your baby.
-It can cause an outbreak which will require medical attention adding more to your baby’s problems
+It can cause an outbreak which will require medical attention adding more to your baby’s problems.

 - Perfect Condition – During winter, keep your baby’s skin moist and during humid summer, keep your baby’s skin dry.
 As their skin is underdeveloped to maintain the proper moisture level, it is necessary for the caretaker to ensure such conditions are met.